RobertStrachan/nfrankowrites.com/src/pages/romantic-comedy-of-errors/index.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
+description: blah blaha b;a anyone.
 main2:
-  heading: Great coffee with no compromises
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+  heading: Great coffee with no compromises
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /assets/products-grid3.jpg